albar965/littlenavmap-manual/src/en/OPTIONS.rst

 Enable high DPI monitor support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Toggle this is you have problems with scaled fonts or symbols on Windows, cannot shrink the main window or other issues.
+Toggle this is you use user interface scaling on your system (125 %, 150 %, etc.) or if you have problems with scaled fonts or symbols on Windows, cannot shrink the main window or other issues.

+Switching this on while using a scaled user interface will result in smoother icon and text display.

-You have to restart *Little Navmap* after changing.
+You have to restart *Little Navmap* after changing this option.

 .. _options-freetype: